 Months of entry

-The MSc in Social Research Methods is a degree offering advanced training in social research methods, designed to be flexible to accommodate students arriving with a range of previous methodological training.
+This MSc is a degree offering advanced training in social research methods, designed to be flexible to accommodate students arriving with a range of previous methodological training.
 The core modules offer a strong grounding in the research process and quantitative and qualitative methods.
 The optional modules allow students to build on these and develop more advanced skills in particular methods of interest.

 UCL Social Science is a research-intensive department with world-leading experts in quantitative, qualitative and systematic review methodology - as well as a broad range of social science substantive subjects.
 We have a lively community of staff, PhD, MSc and undergraduate students involved in seminars, workshops and reading groups in addition to formal teaching.

-Our department specialises in applying research methods to inform policy on education, health, labour markets, human development and child/adult wellbeing.
+Our department specialises in applying research methods to inform policy in areas such as education, health, labour markets, human development and child/adult wellbeing.

 The department\'s staff have a broad range of interests, which includes expertise in economics, sociology, psychology, social statistics, survey methods and data collection, mixed-methods research, and the techniques of policy evaluation.